 Broken URLs from File Name Changes

-references a URL path that isn’t kept consistent or contains illegal URL characters, auto-updates fail. -
+If the update_url or codebase_url references a URL path that isn’t kept consistent or contains illegal URL characters, auto-updates fail.

 Mismatched Keys or Manifests